MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ##### Description:
 Requests financial statistics from the Node.

-This will report back information about Node's performance, recorded services over time; mostly put as some money value.
+This will report back information about Node's performance, that is records of services having been run over time (provided and also consumed); put as some kind of money value.

 #### `financials`
 ##### Direction: Response